johnspray74/ALAExample/README.md

 # Background

 ALAExample is a sample of a research project for a software Reference Architecture called ALA [(Abstraction Layered Architecture)](abstractionlayeredarchitecture.com).
-Abstraction Layered Architecture is theretically optimized for the maintainabilty quality attribute.
+ALA is theretically optimized for the maintainabilty quality attribute.
 This research was to measure if this is true in paractice.

 The example Windows desktop application is a cutdown application used by farmers to get data to/from their EID readers, livestock weighing devices etc.